Daif2811/Social-Networking-Application/README.md

 ------------------------------------------------------------
 # Can Post Text, Images and Videos
-Can Change Audience Public, Friends and Only me
+- Can Change Audience Public, Friends and Only me
 ![New Post](https://github.com/Daif2811/Social-Networking-Application/assets/114764621/3347ab4b-5969-4648-bb95-6b7d02046fdb)

 -----------------------------------------------------------

 # Can LIke the post
-- Can like comment
-- Can like Reply
-- Can Report Post, Comment and Reply
+- Can like comment and Reply

 ![Post](https://github.com/Daif2811/Social-Networking-Application/assets/114764621/1f98425b-9a67-4a6c-b859-aa5ace60ec05)

 ---------------------------------------------------------------